Soft Error Reliability Analysis of Vision Transformers: Fault-Tolerant Approaches for ViTs

 \subsection{Fault-tolerant Approach for Non-Linear Operations}

-For NLFs in ViTs, we adopt a range-based approach to suppress the hardware faults induced computing errors in general.
+For NLFs in ViTs, we adopt a range-based approach \cite{ghavami2022fitact} \cite{chen2021low} to suppress the soft errors induced computing errors in general.
 Specifically, for NLFs with determined range such as softmax, outputs that exceed the range between 0 and 1 will be set to be zero.
-For the NLFs without fixed range, we set the range to be $((1+\alpha) \times min, (1-\alpha) \times max)$ where $min$ and $max$ represent the minimum and maximum values of the function outputs respectively and they can be obtained through statistic with a set of sampling inputs. $\alpha$ is utilized to filter out large outputs with very limited number and it is set to be 0.02 according to \cite{chen2021low}.
+For the NLFs without fixed range such as GELU, we set the range to be $((1+\alpha) \times min, (1-\alpha) \times max)$ where $min$ and $max$ represent the minimum and maximum values of the function outputs respectively and they can be obtained through statistic with a set of sampling inputs. $\alpha$ is utilized to filter out large outputs with very limited number and it is set to be 0.02 according to \cite{chen2021low}.
 Similarly, computing results that are out of the range will be set to be zero.
-Since the range-based approach only needs comparison operations and its overhead is trivial compared to ViTs processing.
+Since the range-based approach only needs comparison operations and its computing overhead is trivial compared to ViTs processing.